ggetzie/aslcv2_be/api.md

 PUT update information for path with id {uuid}
 Send the fields to update in the payload
 Points included in the PUT request will be created if they are missing the `id` field.
 If the `id` is included, the existing point with the matching id will be updated in the database.
-A PUT request requires all fields to be included, even if they are not being updated.
+A PUT request requires all fields to be included, even if they are not being updated. `username`, `points`, and `notes` must be in the payload or an error will be returned indicating a missing required field.
+An empty list of points is allowed.
+This will result in no change to the points for the path.
+Points will not be deleted.

 ```
 {